rajeshb/SelfDrivingCar/T1P5-Vehicle-Tracking/README.md

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first "Load and Visualize data sections" of the IPython notebook (P5 - Vehicle Detection - Features Extraction & Training Model).
+The code for this step is contained in the first `Load and Visualize data sections` of the IPython notebook (`P5 - Vehicle Detection - Features Extraction & Training Model`).

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: